lbugnion/ms-glossary/instructions/getting-started.md

 Thank you so much for contributing to the Glossary.
 With your help, we can grow and maintain the content to create a reference repository of words, expressions and abbreviations.

+If you have any issue, please contact [ms-glossary-help@microsoft.com](mailto:ms-glossary-help@microsoft.com)

 > Next page: [Using the Synopsis Client](./getting-started-synopsis.md)

 ## Definitions